-- All pupils given intervention support, from a Teaching Assistant for example, have a pre and post assessment to assess the progress they have made - At the end of an intervention period progress is assessed and the decision is taken as to whether more support is needed or not.
-This may result in another intervention being implemented or the pupil being removed from SEND Support.

-- Additionally, there are two whole school data collections every year (February and July) and the progress of the SEND Support (K) pupils is closely monitored by teachers and school leaders to ensure these pupils are reaching their predicted target grades. - SEND support plans (Individual Support Plans) track a child's progress through their support and intervention with SMART targets.
+- All pupils given intervention support, from a Teaching Assistant for example, have pre-, ongoing and post-assessments to assess the progress they have made - At the end of an intervention period progress is assessed and the decision is taken as to whether more support is needed or not.
+This may result in another intervention being implemented or the pupil being removed from SEND Support. - Additionally, there are whole school data collections following periods of standardised assessment and the progress of the SEND Support (K) and EHCP (E) pupils is closely monitored by teachers and school leaders to ensure these pupils are reaching their full potential. - SEND support plans (Individual Support Plans) track a child's progress through their support and intervention with SMART targets.